 And this Ridged Carrion Beetle was obviously well named, as you can clearly see the ridges on his elytra.

 Spiders are out in full force now too, but I know lots of people are squeamish about them, so I’ll only post the one I know can’t possibly be scary to anybody.
 Meet the most adorable Orbus Paradise Spider, one of the jumping spiders.
 Jumping spiders have a way of looking at you like they’re as curious about you as you are about them.
-This was the first time I’d ever heard of this group of spiders, and I was so excited I was in my own little paradise as I watched him hopping around in the dead oak leaves for about five minutes.
+This was the first time I’d ever heard of this particular group of jumping spiders, and I was so excited I was in my own little paradise as I watched him hopping around in the dead oak leaves for about five minutes.
 He’s so tiny that each leaf must have been like a mountain to him, but he never faltered, never hesitated, just took a flying leap and kept going.
 Over and over again.